-- 1. A student who has successfully satisfied all the requirements of the programme will obtain: - a. the degree of Master of Science in Health Economics, Policy & Law, in the case of the multidisciplinary HEPL programme; - b. the degree of Master of Science in Health Economics, Policy & Law, in the case of the monodisciplinary specialisation Health Economics. - 2.
+- 1. A student who has successfully satisfied all the requirements of the programme will obtain: - a. the degree of Master of Science in Health Economics, Policy & Law, in the case of the multidisciplinary HEPL programme; - b. the degree of Master of Science in Health Economics, Policy & Law, in the case of the monodisciplinary specialisation Health Economics. - c. the degree of European Master in Health Economics and Management, in the case of Eu-HEM. - 2.
 The obtained degree will be detailed on the certificate.